sjdv1982/seamless/sphinx/source/transformer.md

 In both cases, `ctx.tf.code` is written in bash.
 The bash code will have access to every input pin stored as a file of the same name.
 Small inputs are also available as a bash variable of the same name.
 You can use the alternative pin syntax to specify input pins that will be stored as a file with an extension: `ctx.tf["inputfile.txt"] = ctx.inputfile`, where `ctx.inputfile` is a cell.

 Execution takes place in a temporary directory, that is cleaned up afterwards.
-The bash code is literally executed under bash, Seamless does not perform parsing or substitution of any kind.
+The bash code is literally executed under bash, Seamless does not perform parsing or variable substitution of any kind.

 After execution, Seamless expects that a file or directory with the name `RESULT` has been created.
 This file/directory must contain the result of the transformation.
 This result will be assigned to the result pin (`ctx.tf.result`).
 In case of a result directory, the result will be a dict where the keys are the original file names within the `RESULT` directory and the values are the contents of those files.
 To get the individual result file values, use subcells (see the Cell documentation for more details).
 For example:

 ```python
 ctx.tf = Transformer()